needle-mirror/com.unity.cloud.identity/Documentation~/basic-concepts.md

 ### Pre-authenticated flow

-This non-interactive flow is for workflows where authentication takes place before launching the application: for example, when an application is deployed on the WebGL platform and hosted on a web page that already requires authentication.
+This non-interactive flow is for workflows where authentication takes place before launching the application: for example, when an application is hosted on a web page that already requires authentication.
 This flow is supported by the `BrowserAuthenticatedAccessTokenProvider` class and retrieves an access token value from the local storage of the running browser.

 This class pre-conditions are the combined detection of an hosted execution context, and the detection of an expected key name and non-null value in the local storage of the running browser.